projectintel-anon/projectintel-anon/README.md

 🎼 Pop, trap-hop and fluid drums are my favourite genres of music.

-🥋 I am a [streamer](twitch.tv/mehrfromnoclipse), competitive player (member of team SITH) and software developer in my free time.
+🥋 I am a [streamer](twitch.tv/mehriscrazy), competitive player (ex-founder of Lucid) and software developer in my free time.